chrishah/post-assembly-intro/README.md

 Now, to get the reads visible, go to *Tracks->Local File* and select `my_mapped_reads.sorted.bam` and `my_mapped_reads.sorted.bam.bai` again at the same time before clicking *Open*.

 ***ATTENTION***
-> Note that not all contigs will have reads mapping to it, because this is a reduced set of reads.
-You can select for example conig `NODE_288_length_24172_cov_71.622494` in IGV for exploration.
+> Note that most of the contigs will not have reads mapping to it, because this is a reduced set of reads.
+Please use the search function in IGV to find `NODE_19055_length_5183_cov_61.240306` for exploration.

+***Optional***
+> IGV allows to also load GFF files, containing information on genome annotation.
+If you want to try that you can download the file `data/outputs/cegma/output.cegma.gff` and add it as another track in IGV.

 Enjoy!